About

 HISTORY

-Beginning in 2020, with the founding of the Greensboro Contemporary Jewish Museum, a city with a population of 3,000 Jews, A Contemporary Jewish Museum asserts that Jewish museums can emerge anywhere and in a multitude of creative forms.
+Beginning in 2020 with the founding of the Greensboro Contemporary Jewish Museum, in Greensboro, North Carolina, a city with a population of 3,000 Jews, A Contemporary Jewish Museum asserts that Jewish museums can emerge anywhere and in a multitude of creative forms.
 We invited residents, business owners, institutions, artists and others in Greensboro, NC to join us in collaboration, as we asked: What can serve as an emerging model of a contemporary Jewish museum in the United States today?
 How can small Jewish communities claim the same cultural agency to create a Jewish museum as that of their more metropolitan counterparts in San Francisco, New York or Los Angeles?
 What would be housed in this museum?
 Who among the Jewish people would be represented?
 What would that representation look like through material and other cultural production?
 What could this museum offer to the discourse on contemporary Jewish life?

 We are honored to have collaborated with hundreds of people and dozens of local institutions in the making of the GCJM.
 Our work has been internationally recognized and supported by both arts and Jewish foundations.
 The GCJM spurned a Jewish cultural renaissance in Greensboro, bringing Southern-based Jewish artists together for a 12-day on site residency, leading to two arts publications through our ACJM press and providing a new platform for Jewish arts and culture public programming in this small southern town.